netsage-project/netsage-pipeline/website/docs/pipeline/logstash.md

 ### 15-sensor-specific-changes.conf

 Makes any changes to fields needed for specific sensors.
-It currently contains an adjustment to the number of bytes and packets for a pacificwave sensor with a complicated setup, and a change in sensor name for certain flows from the NEAAR sensor.
+It currently provides the ability to change the sensor name for flows from a specified sensor which go through a certain interface.
+You may edit the file in a bare-metal installation, or use the .env file for Docker installations, to specifiy the parameters.
+By default, it will do nothing.

 ### 20-add_id.conf